The tropical rainforest of Suriname (Surinam) is

 Suriname has a long - and rich tradition in the use of medicinal plants and herbs to cure a wide range of illnesses and diseases.

-The indigenous people, the Amerindians and Maroons, have a history in this going back hundreds of years.
+The indigenous people, the Amerindians and Maroons, have a history in this going back many hundreds of years.

 Their knowledge in the use and application of all the thousands of medicinal plants and herbs, existing deep in the jungle, is unequaled.
 All these plants and herbs are used in traditional- and alternative medicine.

-Suriname is one of a very small group of countries where indigenous people can maintain their traditional lifestyle.
+Suriname is one of a very small group of countries where indigenous people can still maintain their traditional lifestyle.